rayehizoba/robocar/README.md

 **Building an ESP32-Based RC Car Using Design Patterns**

 ### **Introduction**
 Creating an RC car with an ESP32, TT motors, and a game controller is an exciting project that combines software engineering principles with embedded systems.
 To ensure our code is **scalable, maintainable, and configurable**, we will employ key software **design patterns** such as **Strategy, Observer, Singleton, Factory, and Command**.
-This post provides a structured approach to building an **object-oriented** and **highly modular** RC car system.
+This project provides a structured approach to building an **object-oriented** and **highly modular** RC car system.

 ---